apache/incubator-brooklyn/docs/start/walkthrough/index.md

 {% endhighlight %}

-## Runtime: the Web Console

-Build and run this Brooklyn "Application", specifying a target location, and our application is deployed.
+## Runtime

+To launch this application, simply build the project and run the `start.sh` script in the resulting assembly:

 {% highlight bash %}
-export BROOKLYN_CLASSPATH=/path/to/your/project/target/classes
+mvn clean assembly:assembly
+cd target/brooklyn-sample-0.1.0-SNAPSHOT-dist/brooklyn-sample-0.1.0-SNAPSHOT/
+./start.sh application --class com.acme.sample.brooklyn.ClusterWebServerDatabaseSample \
-brooklyn launch --app brooklyn.demo.WebClusterDatabaseExample --location jclouds:aws-ec2:eu-west-1
+    --location jclouds:aws-ec2:eu-west-1
 {% endhighlight %}

-Amazon is used in these screenshots, but lots of targets are supported (using [jclouds](http://jclouds.org)) including fixed IP addresses and private clouds, or just localhost (very handy for dev/test, and with port conflicts resolved automatically!).
+Amazon is used in these screenshots, but lots of targets are supported, including `--location localhost`, fixed IP addresses, and everything supported by [jclouds](http://jclouds.org), from OpenStack to Google Compute.
+**It is necessary to set up credentials and/or access, as described [here]({{ site.url }}/use/guide/defining-applications/common-usage#locations).**

 [![Web Console](walkthrough-webconsole-map-w700.png "Web Console")](walkthrough-webconsole-map.png)